 This is us

-We are a team of journalists, editors, content creators, and other media professionals who believe that verified information is the foundation of a democratic society.
-Oštro is not a collection of individuals, but a connected team of people with diverse expertise who together keep watch over facts, power, and the public interest.
+We’re a team of journalists, editors, content creators, and other media professionals who believe that verified information is the foundation of a democratic society.
+Oštro is not a collection of individuals, but a connected team of people with diverse expertise who keep watch over facts, those who rule, and public interest.

 anuska@ostro.si